apache/datafusion/docs/source/user-guide/expressions.md

 ## Aggregate Function Builder

-Import trait `AggregateUDFExprBuilder` and update the arguments directly in `Expr`
+You can also use the `AggregateExt` trait to more easily build Aggregate arguments `Expr`.

-See datafusion-examples/examples/udaf_expr.rs for example usage.
+See `datafusion-examples/examples/expr_api.rs` for example usage.

 | Syntax                                                                  | Equivalent to                       |
 | ----------------------------------------------------------------------- | ----------------------------------- |